[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 - Glorious Vanity timeless jewel (possible output for notables)

-- Doryani's Invitation (fire version)
+- Doryani's Invitation (fire version for this belt)

 - Life Leech Support gem (on Ice Nova Cospri - replace Elemental Focus)

-- Watcher's Eye affix (with Anger)
+- Watcher's Eye affix (for Anger aura)

 Frozen Trail adds two Frostbolt projectiles and increases projectile speed per second.
 It's pretty good for clearing, but we're using it mainly for the extra projectile and its synergy with Ice Nova.
 This basically doubles Ice Nova DPS output, as each cast can expand from up to 2 Frostbolts.